 What do we fund?

-We fund clinical, pre-clinical and basic research projects that can translate into better treatments for PHTS patients.
+We fund clinical, pre-clinical and basic research projects that can translate into better treatments and improved outcomes for PHTS patients.
 Funding is intended to support all essential direct costs relating to the project, including staffing, consumables, equipment, travel, and publication costs.
-(See our Grant Costs Policy here).
+(See our Guidance on Grant Costs here).

 How do we fund?

 The Foundation will periodically request applications for proposals to address specific research questions through Targeted Calls.
 Information on current opportunities and how to apply is provided here.

 If you have an idea or project that aligns with the Foundation’s strategic research focus but is not within the scope of current Targeted Calls, you can apply for funding as follows:

 Prior to the initiation of a grant application, we want to highlight to Principal Investigators, and the contract management and technical transfer offices of the Host Institution, some critical conditions of the Foundation supporting a grant.